-response to all of our questions the last time.
-This is really terrific background.
-Just a couple general comments.
-I really also appreciate the opportunity to learn what we can from the kinds of programs we seem to be trying to move toward, coordinated care programs for high-risk people.

-6 In your work, and especially with Recommendation 7 Number 1, the notion of what's happening in states in terms of dramatic cuts in support for programs like this, either 8 9 in the forms of reduced their part of the reimbursement or the increasing caps on programs to be able to even grow, I 10 think that the impact of those changes -- and I know that's 11 outside the purview of Medicare, but here we have a 12 Medicare/Medicaid program where the providers think -- they 13 don't think of it that way.
-They think of it as a chance to 14 15 use resources to do something on behalf of the people.

-So I think that we need to -- I appreciate the fact that you're working with the states to understand what the impact of those changes might be on this program.
-I'm not sure where a frailty adjustment is.
-I think it's a really imperfect and imprecise process right now.
-So I know that a lot of people are working on it.
-I think it has a long way to go before we can rely on it.
-I am concerned about the under-55, not so much because that's not an extraordinarily important group, but many of these -- the PACE programs are Home Health and the full range of services, more than just daycare, and many of them are open six or seven days a week serving the over-55.
-So the ability to substitute days is not good.
+- 1 response to all of our questions the last time.
+This is - 2 really terrific background.
+Just a couple general comments. - 3 I really also appreciate the opportunity to learn what we - 4 can from the kinds of programs we seem to be trying to move - 5 toward, coordinated care programs for high-risk people. - In your work, and especially with Recommendation - 7 Number 1, the notion of what's happening in states in terms - 8 of dramatic cuts in support for programs like this, either - 9 in the forms of reduced their part of the reimbursement or - 10 the increasing caps on programs to be able to even grow, I - 11 think that the impact of those changes -- and I know that's - 12 outside the purview of Medicare, but here we have a - 13 Medicare/Medicaid program where the providers think -- they - 14 don't think of it that way.
+They think of it as a chance to - 15 use resources to do something on behalf of the people. - So I think that we need to -- I appreciate the - 17 fact that you're working with the states to understand what - 18 the impact of those changes might be on this program.
+I'm - 19 not sure where a frailty adjustment is.
+I think it's a - 20 really imperfect and imprecise process right now.
+So I know - 21 that a lot of people are working on it.
+I think it has a - long way to go before we can rely on it.